Salat al-Istikharah: Range

 It is recommended for all acts except the fard and the haram, and the scholars have forbidden any act to be considered unnecessary for Istikhara, because even a small matter can have important consequences, and even a small matter can cause harm.
 Because Muhammad said take the Lord's advice even in the matter of tying shoelaces.
 Istikhara is also prescribed for taking Islamic political decisions where the solution can not be found in Quran and hadith clearly.
 Tahir ibn Husayn advised to his son Abdallah ibn Tahir after he had become a governor of Diyar Rabi'a:

 Whenever a matter of importance comes upon you, seek assistance in it by making istikharah to Allah and fearing him... and perform istikhara abundantly in all your matters.

 Language

 The original Arabic text is below, followed by transliteration using Latin characters.

-It is also essential is that the reader's heart is sincerely rendered humble to God in full reliance and trust: